 , must use

 Stable AIDL.
-However, to communicate within a partition, for instance from one
+However, to communicate within a partition, for example, from one

 HAL to another, there's no restriction on the IPC mechanism to use.